Youtubbs/Project_SIR-Disease-model/README.md

 # Project_SIR-Disease-model
-Models the spread of a virus among the Grinnell College population.
+Models the spread of a virus among an arbitrary population.
 Code is in MatLab.

+To run, simply